-As noted, the design details are considered conceptual at this stage and are therefore anticipated to need revision.
-The wet well feature is considered as a rectangular structure 20 m by 30 m and with a depth of 7 m below grade.
-The proposed manhole structures are considered as a circular shaft with a radius of 5 m that also extend a total of 7 m below grade.
+As noted, the design details are considered 30% conceptual at this stage and will possibly require revision if design change is considered.
+The wet well feature is considered as a rectangular structure 20 m by 30 m and with a depth of 9.1 m below grade.
+The proposed manhole structures are considered as a circular shaft with a radius of 5 m that also extend a total of 8.6m below grade.

-The static groundwater level has been estimated based on the water level information collected in March of 2023.
+The static groundwater level has been estimated based on the water level information collected in March and December of 2023.
+An adjustment factor of 1.0 m has been added to the December 2023 water levels to ensure that seasonal variability influences are considered in the dewatering estimates.
 The hydraulic conductivity of the silty clay till material is assigned based on the in-situ testing conducted in the nearby monitoring wells.
-The water level under dewatering is assumed to be 1 m lower than the base of the bottom of each structure, or 8 m below ground surface.
+The water level under dewatering is assumed to be 1 m lower than the base of the bottom of each structure, or 10.1 and 9.6 m below ground surface.
 The excavation is anticipated to be advanced through the upper fill material into and terminating within the silty clay till material.